-We consider underwriting the tenant for the property (or the borrower of a mortgage loan) to be the most important aspect of making an investment.
+We consider underwriting the real estate and the tenant for the property (or the borrower of a mortgage loan) to be the most important aspect of making an investment.
 Evaluating the creditworthiness of the tenant or borrower and its ability to generate sufficient cash flow to make payments to us pursuant to the lease or the mortgage loan is the most important aspect of our underwriting procedures.
-The following is a list of criteria that our Adviser will consider when underwriting leases and mortgage loans on our behalf (all criteria may not be present for each lease or mortgage loan that we make):
+The following is a list of criteria that our Adviser considers when underwriting leases and mortgage loans on our behalf (all criteria may not be present for each lease or mortgage loan that we make):

-- property that is a necessary part of the tenant's operations; - tenants or borrowers with annual revenue of \$25 to \$500 million or more; - property acquisition cost or value between \$3 million and \$15 million; - tenants or borrowers with demonstrated profitability and cash flow or that plan to achieve profitability consistent with our underwriting criteria; - tenants or borrowers with earnings between 2 and 3.5 times lease payments or greater; - tenants or borrowers with a risk rating on our ten-point risk rating scale (See "Risk Rating System") of at least 4, which approximates a B- credit rating from national credit ratings agencies;

-- triple net lease structures in which the tenant will be responsible for the maintenance, insurance, taxes, and other operating costs on the property; - leases with annual rent increases, such as cost of living adjustments; - tenants with bank lending relationships in place and that are on good terms with their lenders; - tenants or borrowers that have significant buyout fund ownership; - property that has had a Member Appraisal Institute, or MAI, appraisal that is not substantially below our purchase price; and - property that has been screened for alternative uses.
+- property that is a necessary part of the tenant's operations; - tenants or borrowers with annual revenue of \$25 to \$500 million or more; - property acquisition cost or value between \$3 million and \$15 million; - tenants or borrowers with demonstrated profitability and cash flow or that plan to achieve profitability consistent with our underwriting criteria; - tenants or borrowers with earnings between 2 and 3.5 times lease payments or greater; - tenants or borrowers with a risk rating on our ten-point risk rating scale (See "Risk Rating System") of at least 4, which approximates a B3 or B- credit rating from national credit ratings agencies (for those tenants or borrowers without publicly rated debt); - tenants or borrowers whose debt is rated at least B3 or B- by a national credit ratings agency (for those tenants or borrowers with publicly rated debt); - triple net lease structures in which the tenant will be responsible for the maintenance, insurance, taxes, and other operating costs on the property; - · leases with annual rent increases, such as cost of living adjustments; - tenants with bank lending relationships in place and that are on good terms with their lenders; - tenants or borrowers that have significant buyout fund ownership; - · property that has had a Member Appraisal Institute, or MAI, appraisal that is not substantially below our purchase price; and - property that has been screened for alternative uses.

-In analyzing potential acquisitions of properties, our Adviser will review all aspects of the potential transaction, including tenant and real estate fundamentals, to determine whether a potential acquisition and lease can be structured to satisfy our acquisition criteria.
-Our Adviser will also consider the following factors when evaluating a potential sale-leaseback transaction:
+In analyzing potential acquisitions of properties, our Adviser reviews all aspects of the potential transaction, including tenant and real estate fundamentals, to determine whether a potential acquisition and lease can be structured to satisfy our acquisition criteria.
+Our Adviser also considers the following factors when evaluating a potential sale-leaseback transaction: